 DoNotPay Can Make Filing Your Dallas Police Identity Theft Report Simpler

-Since you have seven years to file a Dallas police identity theft report, the details of your victimization may be fuzzy.
+Since you have seven years to, the details of your victimization may be fuzzy.

 There's a lot of documentation, recollection, and perseverance in getting your good name back.
 DoNotPay can help you make a police report, report identity theft to the FTC, freeze your credit reports, and set up fraud alerts with the "Big 3" credit bureaus: Experian, TransUnion, and Equifax.

 How to use DoNotPay's alternate solution:

 - Search "identity theft" on DoNotPay and select the type of incident you would like to report.